 Recognized by the Slow Food Presidium, Vezzena is a cow’s milk cheese only made in the summer months, produced in the Lavarone Plateau, Vezzena, Folgaria, and the Trento province.
 This medium-fat cheese offers a buttery smoothness, plus unique flavors from wild herbs and extensive aging.

 Speck is Alto Adige’s (PGI) most well-known cured meat specialty.
-It’s made with ham that’s gently smoked and slowly cured in the fresh alpine air.
-The ham is first given an herby crust made with rosemary, bay leaves, juniper, salt, and pepper.
+It’s made with ham gently smoked and slowly cured in the fresh alpine air.
+The ham is first given a herby crust with rosemary, bay leaves, juniper, salt, and pepper.
 After being seasoned, smoked, and cured, the result is a flavor-packed ham with a much more distinctive taste than the average Italian prosciutto crudo.
-Speck is included in several recipes throughout the region and is also commonly enjoyed with bread and cheese.
+Speck is included in several regional recipes and is commonly enjoyed with bread and cheese.

-Not to be confused with mortadella from Emilia-Romagna, mortandela is made from various pieces of pork, including the shoulder, jowls, belly, and legs, as well as mild seasonings.
+Not to be confused with mortadella from Emilia-Romagna, mortandela is made from various pieces of pork, including the shoulder, jowls, belly, legs, and mild seasonings.
 First, the mixture is shaped into a large meatball weighing around half a pound.
 Next, the meatball is sprinkled with cornflour or buckwheat and left to dry on wooden boards for twelve hours.
 It’s then smoked for one week to one month.
 Mortandela is often served with polenta, potatoes, boiled vegetables, or sauerkraut.

-One of the lesser-known specialties of Trentino Alto-Adige, ciuiga is a cured meat prepared with pork and local turnips.
+One of the lesser-known specialties of Trentino Alto-Adige is ciuiga, which is cured meat prepared with pork and local turnips.
 With origins in cucina povera, ciuiga was first created by a butcher in Banale to utilize the less noble parts of the pig that couldn’t be sold.
 He ground them with turnips, another prevalent local ingredient, to make the first ciuiga.
-Today, better cuts of meat like pancetta, coppa, shoulder, and throat are used along with a smaller percentage of turnips.
+Today, better cuts of meat like pancetta, coppa, shoulder, and throat, and a smaller percentage of turnips are used.

 Typical of Trentino, carne salada is made from lean raw beef aged with spices, such as salt, pepper, juniper berries, rosemary, garlic, and bay leaves.
 The meat is turned and kneaded for two weeks while resting in stainless steel containers with the seasonings.
 When ready, carne salada can be sliced thinly and served raw with a drizzle of olive oil, lemon slices, arugula, and shaved Parmigiano Reggiano cheese.
 Alternatively, carne salada is sliced thicker for cooking the meat and is often served with beans.

-Dumplings are commonly savored in Trentino Alto-Adige and canederli, also known as knödel, are one of the most widely enjoyed preparations.
-The ideal way to use stale bread, canederli, is prepared with old bread soaked in milk.
+Dumplings are commonly savored in Trentino Alto-Adige, and canederli, known as knödel, are among the most widely enjoyed preparations.
+The ideal way to use stale bread for making canederli is to soak old bread in milk.
 Onions, chives, speck, and eggs are mixed with the bread to form the dumplings.
-This combination is typical of South Tyrol, whereas smoked luganega is used in Trentino.
-Many families throughout the region have their variation of canederli.
-The dumplings are usually served in a meat broth or butter and grated cheese regardless of the recipe.
+This combination is typical of South Tyrol, while smoked luganega is used in Trentino.
+Many families throughout the region have their own variations of canederli.
+The dumplings are typically served in either a meat broth or with butter and grated cheese, regardless of the recipe.

 Stangolapreti is another type of dumpling or gnocchi enjoyed in Trentino Alto-Adige, which was created as a poor dish to utilize leftover ingredients.
 They’re made from stale bread, milk, spinach, onion, eggs, butter, and grated cheese.
-The dumplings is flavored with salt, pepper, and nutmeg and are boiled in salted water.
-Then to serve, the strangolapreti is seasoned with sage-infused melted butter and topped with grated cheese.
-Other leafy greens like chard, dandelion, or beet tops can be used instead of spinach.
+The dumplings are flavored with salt, pepper, and nutmeg and are boiled in salted water.
+Then, the strangolapreti is seasoned with sage-infused melted butter and topped with grated cheese to serve.
+Other leafy greens like chard, dandelion, or beetroots can be used instead of spinach.
 The name for this tasty dish is derived from the satirical idea that priests with insatiable appetites could easily choke on this gnocchi, which is more difficult to swallow than gnocchi made with potatoes.

 Schlutzkrapfen is a type of ravioli typical of South Tyrol, and their distinctive half-moon shape is usually filled with spinach, ricotta, and occasionally potato.
 Schlutzkrapfen is served with brown butter and grated Grana Padano for the perfect savory dish.

-South Tyrol cuisine offers another type of ravioli called casunziei [also popular in Cortina and Ampezzo provinces in Veneto], which were traditionally stuffed with red beets as one of the poor dishes of the area.
+South Tyrol cuisine offers another type of ravioli called casunziei [also popular in Cortina and Ampezzo provinces in Veneto], which was traditionally stuffed with red beets and is one of the poor dishes of the area.
 Today, these ravioli are made with various fillings, from ricotta and spinach to potatoes and more.
 The original recipe calls for the casunziei to be served with melted butter, grated cheese, and poppy seeds.